lnphng/Data-Analyst-with-Python/README.md

 - After that I gained insights about the development activities over the last 13 years and visualized it.

 #### For this Project, I reviewed knowledge of:
-- Import data with pandas
+- Importing data with pandas
 - Data Manipulation with pandas
 - Manipulating Time Series Data in Python